dev-amisha/dev-amisha/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on techSphere.AI
-- 🌱 I’m currently learning Next Js
+- 🌱 I’m currently learning Typescript, Python
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with AI
 - 💬 Ask me about Full Stack
 - 📫 How to reach me: contact.tspherehq@gmail.com